Being Legal in the Czech Republic

 Visas are fine if you are not planning to stay in the Czech Republic for the long term.
 However, they can be very limiting when it comes to your legal rights and the renewal process is a yearly headache that is both expensive in time and money.
 If you’re planning a longer term stay in the country, it will certainly be in your interests to consider permanent residency.

-So, you’ve decided the Czech Republic may very well be the place for you and you want to form a deeper relationship with the country and culture than a simple visa might allow you; welcome to the world of permanent residency.
+If you’ve decided the Czech Republic may very well be the place for you and you want to form a deeper relationship with the country and culture than a simple visa might allow, permanent residency could be for you.

 Like visas, there are a variety of ways to qualify for permanent residency.
 Unlike visas, which are very specific to your reasons for coming to the Czech Republic, permanent residency is more reflective of the relationship you’ve built with the country.